 - (2) Enrollment for Retiree Benefits.
 Enrollment for coverage shall be made on forms provided by and filed with the Employer.
-In connection with his/her enrollment for coverage, a retiree shall furnish all pertinent information requested by the Employer including, but not limited to, the names, relationships and birth dates of the retiree's spouse and dependents.
+In connection with his enrollment for coverage, a retiree shall furnish all pertinent information requested by the Employer including, but not limited, the names, relationships and birth dates of the retiree's spouse and dependents.
 The Employer may rely upon all such forms and information furnished. - (3) Required Annual Reporting.
-Each retiree shall annually provide the Employer's Human Resources Department with a signed affidavit indicating whether or not he/she and his/her spouse are employed and/or receiving health care benefits through another source.
-Retiree's (or upon the death of the retiree, the retiree's eligible spouse) who fail to report such employment and/or receipt of health care benefits from another source, or falsify such affidavit, shall forfeit all health care benefits under this Agreement for himself/herself and his/her spouse and dependents. - (4) Coordination of Benefits.
+Each retiree shall annually provide the Employer's Human Resources Department with a signed affidavit indicating whether or not he and his spouse are employed and/or receiving health care benefits through another source.
+Retiree's (or upon the death of the retiree, the retiree's eligible spouse) who fail to report such employment and/or receipt of health care benefits from another source, or falsify such affidavit, shall forfeit all health care benefits under this Agreement for himself and his spouse and dependents. - (4) Coordination of Benefits.
 To receive health care benefits under this Agreement, retirees and spouses must cooperate in the coordination of coverage to limit the Employer's expense in accordance with applicable law.